ShahzainAhmed/CI-CD-Pipelines/README.md

 Basic Problem State:

-For example I have developed an app, and I want to send it to the Quality Assuarance (QA) person to test the app.
+For example, I have developed an app and I want to send it to the Quality Assurance (QA) team for testing.

-Now one approach is to;
+One common approach is to:

-1) Build the apk --release and send it to him on wetransfer.com.
+Build the release APK and send it to them via a file-sharing service like WeTransfer.

-Now here the issue is if I am making changes more than 10 times in a day, so that means I have to send him apk more than 10 times seperately with each change, which is a very long process.
+However, the issue arises if I make more than 10 changes in a single day.
+This would mean I need to build and send the APK separately more than 10 times, which is time-consuming.

-Now here comes GitHub actions and CI/CD Pipelines.
+This is where GitHub Actions and CI/CD pipelines come in.

-Now go to your GitHub repository, there must be a button in the tab bar called 'Actions'
+Now, go to your GitHub repository.
+In the top tab bar, you will see a button called "Actions".

 ## GitHub Actions: